At the forefront of research on humanitarian crises

 The research and publications of our members provide both breadth and depth of knowledge, insight and analysis related to issues affecting the humanitarian sector today.

 The Essex Armed Conflict and Crisis Hub are proud to host members with a diverse and multidisciplinary approach to current issues related to armed conflict and crises.
-From seeking accountability for violations in current armed conflict to examining the historical impact of war, our expertise spans humanitarian law, social work, human rights, political science, refugee protection, media studies, history, international law and more.
+From seeking accountability for violations in current armed conflict to examining the historical impact of war, our expertise spans international humanitarian law, social work, human rights, political science, refugee protection, media studies, history, international criminal law and more.

 Students can get involved in a range of Hub projects, including being trained to verify videos and photos in the Digital Verification Unit, or working on a conflict-related project in the Human Rights Clinic.
 The Hub also runs regular seminars and events for students on contemporary topics related to armed conflict and crisis.